Airbnb further expands its coronavirus response, hosts complain, Vrbo makes no change

 On Airhosts forum, a popular platform for Airbnb hosts, users are sharing their concerns about the financial impact of refunding money.

-In some cases, the 50% deposits paid by guests might be hundreds or even thousands of dollars, money hosts must now return when travelers cancel their bookings —whether or not they're in an area impacted by coronavirus.
+In some cases, the 50% deposits paid by guests might be hundreds or even thousands of dollars, money hosts must now return when travelers cancel their bookings — whether or not they're in an area already severely impacted by coronavirus.
+(The CDC's Global Outbreak Notice notes that sustained community spread of coronavirus is occurring globally.)

 On March 14th, the short-term vacation rental group purchasing organization Host GPO posted an open letter to Airbnb about the new refund policy.